vitorpy/ark-feanor/README.md

 - **Prime field specialization**: Division and field operations for `PrimeField` types
 - **Pre-configured fields**: Ready-to-use wrappers for BN254 and BLS12-381
 - **Polynomial support**: Create and manipulate univariate and multivariate polynomials
-- **Gröbner basis computation**: Solve polynomial systems using Buchberger's algorithm
+- **Gröbner basis computation**: Solve polynomial systems using the F4 algorithm

 ## Installation